TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

          .. important::

             Types "file" and "file\_reference" should not be used anymore since TYPO3 CMS 6.0.
-You should use FAL references instead (:ref:`see example <columns-group-examples-fal>`).
+You should use FAL references instead.
+            See the example :ref:`columns-group-examples-fal`.

    Scope
          Display / Proc.